 Figure 2 - 1 Illustration of interdependence between strategy and environment

 The interdependent parts of the figure above include a company, its business environment, strategy which is governing the interplay between the two, objectives strategy is aimed at, and the other side of the coin, performance actually achieved by successful strategy implementation.
 In order to be able focus more specifically on the part of strategic management concerned with international expansion, a difference between corporate and business strategy has to be emphasised.

-common definition is that it is the ability of the firm to outperform rivals on the primary performance goal – the profitability.
-9
+Competitive advantage is anything that favourably distinguishes a firm or its products from those of its competitors in the eyes of its customers or end-users.
+Another common definition is that it is the ability of the firm to outperform rivals on the primary performance goal – the profitability.

-basic character and vision, i.e. what builds a sense of purpose among employees and creates commitment to the goals and mission of the enterprise.
-10
+Additionally, institutional strategy refers to how a company defines and shapes its basic character and vision, i.e. what builds a sense of purpose among employees and creates commitment to the goals and mission of the enterprise.

 The table below illustrates the complex definitions of strategy, a careful reader already recognises the different focus individual authors have in strategic management, I will explain the development of strategic thinking in Chapter 2.2.